Tomb Of Jesus Is Restored In Jerusalem

 King Abdullah of Jordan and Palestinian President Mahmoud Abbas also donated about 150,000 euros each for the renovation efforts, she said.

 Starting last May, a Greek restoration team from Athens spent nearly a year removing parts of the Edicule shrine and putting them back together.
-Stone slabs were removed from the walls, decades of black candle soot and pigeon droppings were scrubbed off, and while the stone slabs of the facade were removed, titanium mesh and grout were inserted to strengthen the building's core.
+Stone slabs were removed from the walls; decades of black candle soot and pigeon droppings were scrubbed off; and while the stone slabs of the facade were removed, titanium mesh and grout were inserted to strengthen the building's core.

 Most strikingly, the hulking and unsightly iron cage built around the shrine in 1947 to reinforce it, approximately 30 feet high, was removed.